Updated on May 27, 2021

 The Cruelty-Free Checklist is the criteria we use to verify a brand’s animal testing policy.
 We ask all brands the same set of questions before we list them in our brand directory.
 Feel free to use our criteria or modify it to make it your own!

-I hope you find it helpful when trying to decipher whether a brand is truly cruelty-free or not.
-If you ever have any questions, feel free to reach out and I’ll try my best to help!
+I hope you found this post helpful when trying to decipher whether a brand is truly cruelty-free or not.
+If you have any questions, feel free to reach out, and I’ll try my best to help!

 My name is Michelle Nanning of SGM Distribution.
 We are the proud distributer in the Benelux of two beautiful brands.